-Recent legislative, tax and regulatory changes are making it much harder to invest in traditional buy to let.
-But, property is still a very worthwhile asset class and rental demand has never been greater.
+Recent legislative, tax and regulatory changes are making it much harder to invest in traditional buy-to-let but property is still a very worthwhile asset class and rental demand has never been higher.
 Today, we look at three alternative property investment strategies that are working particularly well in 2017.

 Buy To Let Tax Changes

 There have been a lot of changes in the world of property investing over the last twelve months or so in buy-to-let taxation, legislation and regulation.
 These changes impact everybody – from developers to landlords, to tenants – and are changing the landscape for property investors, in a fundamental way.

 Buy-to-let is still very much the cornerstone of the property investment industry and a key part of our current investment strategy at Property Investments UK.
 We have some great buy-to-let properties that we hold in good quality locations that we have no intention of getting rid of.
 But, we are diversifying.
 By investing in other kinds of higher yield properties we are preparing ourselves so that we might weather the storm when these changes take full effect.